Feri73/deep-gui/README.md

 ## Prerequisites

-The system is tested in the configuration:
+The system is tested in this configuration:
 * Ubuntu 18.04
 * Python 3.6.8